This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 • Allow claims represent access to an asset.
 An Allow claim may be given to a user, for example, when they're added as a member of a restricted matter.

 • Deny claims represent a denial of access to a given asset.
-A Deny claim may be given to a user, for example, when they're added as a conflicted user on an asset, or when they are on a different side of an opposing team set from the asset.
+A Deny claim may be given to a user, for example, when they're added as a conflicted user on an asset, or when they're on a different side of an opposing team set from the asset.

 If a user has both Allow and Deny claims for an asset, the Deny claim takes precedence.
 Nonetheless, the user keeps both types of claims, in accordance with existing security policies at that time.